cah-ron-carpenter/spotify/readme_students.md

 * Display results of artists, albums, songs (be creative with this)
 * Be able to display the available artwork/images with those results (consider using frameworks like masonry or isotope)
 * Ability to sort the results (maybe by popularity, name, relevance, etc.)
-* Create playlists of songs
+* Create and maintain playlists of songs and store them in a datastore

 Setup steps: